ovh/docs/pages/cloud/private-cloud/federation/guide.en-gb.md

 > [!primary]
 >
 > By default, the user does not have any permission on your Hosted Private Cloud.
-They can connect to your Hosted Private Cloud, but will not have any access.
-You can adjust permissions from the OVHcloud Control Panel.
+It will be able to connect to your Hosted Private Cloud but it will not have any access.
+You can adjust the permissions from the OVHcloud Control Panel.
 >

 ![02 add user 04](images/02-adduser04.png)

-### Authorise an Active Directory group to access your Hosted Private Cloud
+### Allow an Active Directory group to access your Hosted Private Cloud

-You can authorise a group of users directly from your Active Directory server to access your Hosted Private Cloud through the OVHcloud Control Panel.
+You can authorise directly a set of users (groups) from your Active Directory server to access your Hosted Private Cloud from the OVHcloud Control Panel.

 click on `Importer u`{.action}.